ai2ys/Rock-Paper-Scissors_Image-Classification/eda-training/README.md

 cd eda-training
 ```

-1. Build the Docker image using `Docker Compose`
+1. [Optional]  Build the Docker image using `Docker Compose`
     ```bash
     # run "source .env" to make variables known in terminal
     source .env
     docker compose build eda-training-$DC_PROFILE
     ```
+    Pre-built image available on Docker Hub [https://hub.docker.com/repository/docker/ai2ys/mlzoomcamp-capstone-1](https://hub.docker.com/repository/docker/ai2ys/mlzoomcamp-capstone-1) image tag `ai2ys/mlzoomcamp-capstone-1:eda-training-0.0.0`.
+This step can therefore be skipped.
+Running the next step will automatically pull the image from Docker Hub if it is not available locally.

 1. Run the Docker container using `Docker Compose`
     ```bash